noahkra/ClustertruckSpeedrunMod/README.md

 ***

 # Features
+- [x] Speedometer
-- [ ] Customise truck colours
+- [x] Customise truck colours
-- [ ] Edit target framerate (Up to 240 FPS as per SRC leaderboard rules)
+- [x] Set target framerate (Up to 240 FPS as per SRC leaderboard rules)
-- [ ] Ingame FPS counter
+- [x] In-game FPS counter
-- [ ] Unbind jump for jumpless runs
+- [x] Disable jump for jumpless runs
+- [x] Invert sprint (Sprint by default, shift to walk)
+- [x] Enable in-game timer by default
 - [ ] Fix in-game timer accuracy
+- [ ] Airtime timer (for flying% category)
+- [ ] Low grav patch (for LowGrav category)
+- [ ] Randomiser (Levels & abilities)
+- [ ] Multiplayer
 - [ ] Preload 9:10
-- [ ] Multiplayer
-- [ ] Randomiser (Levels & abilities)
-- [ ] Low grav patch (for LowGrav category)
-- [ ] Airtime timer (for flying% category)

 # How to use
-- Select the desired patches and then press the patch button while the game is running.
+Put the folder anywhere and run the exe.
+Select your Clustertruck folder and the desired patches and press the patch button, then launch the game as normal.

 # Known issues
-- None yet
+- Unpatching after patching doesn't work.
+Just restart the program after which it should work fine.